PlasticRanger

 The earliest version of polyethylene was found in the year 1933 in England by imperial chemical industries Ltd. They acquired the patent for the same in 1937 and began commercial production in 1939.

-It is said that the first-ever use of polyethylene is was done to manufacture insulators for radar cables for World War II.
+It is said that the first-ever use of polyethylene was done to manufacture insulators for radar cables for World War II.

 In the year 1930, a high-density version of polyethylene was found by an American chemist named Carl Shipp Marvel, working for E.I. du Pont de Nemours & Company (now DuPont Company).

-However, carl didn’t realize the potential of the polymer he created, so it was passed on to Karl Ziegler, a German chemist working for Max Planck Institute for Coal Research, to take credit for inventing the linear version of HDPE.
+However, Carl didn’t realize the potential of the polymer he created, so it was passed on to Karl Ziegler, a German chemist working for Max Planck Institute for Coal Research, to take credit for inventing the linear version of HDPE.

 The methods were later streamlined and made much cheaper by Italian chemist Giulio Natta.